swethapadmavathimukku/HDL-practice-bits/README.md

-This repo is about the practicing of verliog  programming in HDLBits website
+This repo is about the  verliog  programming  practice in HDLBits website